RECOMMENDED FOR YOU:X

 BIOMIMETIC ARCHITECTURE: Green Building in Zimbabwe Modeled After Termite Mounds

 Biomimicry’s Cool Alternative: Eastgate Centre in Zimbabwe

 The Eastgate Centre in Harare, Zimbabwe, typifies the best of green architecture and ecologically sensitive adaptation.
 The country’s largest office and shopping complex is an architectural marvel in its use of biomimicry principles.
-The mid-rise building, designed by architect Mick Pearce in conjunction with engineers at Arup Associates, has no conventional air-conditioning or heating, yet stays regulated year round with dramatically less energy consumption using design methods inspired by indigenous Zimbabwean masonry and the self-cooling mounds of African termites!
+The mid-rise building, designed by architect Mick Pearce in collaboration with Arup engineers, has no conventional air-conditioning or heating, yet stays regulated year round with dramatically less energy consumption using design methods inspired by indigenous Zimbabwean masonry and the self-cooling mounds of African termites!

 Termites in Zimbabwe build gigantic mounds inside of which they farm a fungus that is their primary food source.
 The fungus must be kept at exactly 87 degrees F, while the temperatures outside range from 35 degrees F at night to 104 degrees F during the day.
 The termites achieve this remarkable feat by constantly opening and closing a series of heating and cooling vents throughout the mound over the course of the day.
 With a system of carefully adjusted convection currents, air is sucked in at the lower part of the mound, down into enclosures with muddy walls, and up through a channel to the peak of the termite mound.
 The industrious termites constantly dig new vents and plug up old ones in order to regulate the temperature.